-How to make cashew cream is really quite simple.
-At its most basic, it is a combination of cashews, water, and salt.
-Lemon juice is optional, but we love it so we always add it in.
+Cashew cream sauce is popular among vegan recipes and is really quite easy to make.
+This creamy sauce is a combination of simple healthy ingredients: cashews, water, and salt.
+Lemon juice is optional, but we love its tangy flavor so we always add it in.

 In our house, we make cashew cream on a weekly basis and use it in all sorts of ways:

-This cashew cream recipe is so versatile and makes a great base recipe for amazing sauces, dressings, and dips.
-As mentioned above, it’s as simple as adding a little apple cider vinegar and dill weed, or some dijon mustard.
+This smooth cashew cream recipe is so versatile and makes a great base recipe for amazing sauces, dressings, and dips.
+As mentioned above, it’s as simple as adding a little apple cider vinegar and dill weed, or some Dijon mustard.
 But you can get super creative and take it to a whole new level!